praneeth-s/JavaMongoDB-POC/README.md

 4. Import the project into eclipse IDE as maven project.

-5. Run the java file as java application for the corresponding read, write etc. operations for the desired outputs.
+5. Run the java program as java application for the corresponding read, write etc. operations for the desired outputs.